My bread's too dense - here's how to lighten it

-WHY IS MY BREAD SO DENSE!!!!
-You’ve followed a recipe all day, made a mess, cleaned, made more mess and finally it’s ready to place into the oven.
-Eagerly putting your mitts on and removing the bread from the oven you realise that something is not right.
+WHY IS MY BREAD SO DENSE!!!??
+All day you’ve followed a recipe, made a mess, cleaned, made more mess, cleaned again, and finally it’s ready to place into the oven.
+After waiting 30-45 minutes whilst eagerly putting your mitts on to remove the bread from the oven, you realise that something is not right.

 You have a epic bread fail.